LStein: A new approach to visualizing sparse 2.5-dimensional data: Introduction

 To address the issues that arise when visualizing time-dependent photometric observations, we propose \gls{lstein}, a new, deterministic, way to visualize 2.5-dimensional (2.5D) data in two dimensions.
 The 2D part is hereby the combination of time and brightness in our example.
 Dimension 0.5 corresponds to wavelength.
 We chose this terminology since the data has certainly more than 2 dimensions, but not quite 3 due to its sparseness in wavelength.
 Our nomenclature shall not be confused with fractal dimensions \citep[i.e.,][]{Mandelbrot1967_FractalDimensions}.
 An example application of \gls{lstein} can be found in \cref{fig-lsteinexamples}.

-This paper is organized as follows: In \cref{sec-traditionalmethods} we compare different traditional methods and highlight their shortcomings. \Cref{sec-designprinciples} outlines the design principles that guided the implementation (\cref{sec-implementation}) of \gls{lstein}.
+This paper is organized as follows: In \cref{sec-traditionalmethods} we compare different traditional methods and highlight their shortcomings.
+Context to the broader field of radial visualizations is provided in \cref{sec-relatedvisualizations}. \Cref{sec-designprinciples} outlines the design principles that guided the implementation (\cref{sec-implementation}) of \gls{lstein}.
 We demonstrate the broader adaptability and flexibility of \gls{lstein} by providing example applications for a range of different fields in \cref{sec-extensions}.
 Finally, we summarize known issues with possible solution, and plans for future additions in \cref{sec-knownissuesandworkarounds,sec-furtherdevelopment}.
+Combining \gls{lstein} with traditional visualization techniques can lead unique insights when visualizing 2.5D datasets.